Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Most silent gaming mice are good, however, if you shop for normal gaming mice as well, your options expand by loads.
 Silent mice are nice while working, for sure.
 However, when you think about it, what is the point of a quiet gaming mouse?
 It is definitely down to personal preference but if you’re looking for silent gaming mice specifically then that implies you will use it while gaming.
 While gaming, you would normally have game volume blaring through either speakers or your headset which makes it so you would not hear the mouse despite not being a quiet gaming mouse.
 When paired with high-quality headphones, the likelihood of needing any sort of ‘best silent gaming mice’ is unneeded.

-As said, it is a personal preference.
+As said, choosing the best quiet gaming mouse is a personal preference.
 However, I think that the bigger choice is to get either a wireless mouse or a wired mouse.
 Wireless gaming mice are better in so many more ways than their wired counterparts that they are worth purchasing even if they are not silent.
 The mouse switches on silent mice tend to last less time than normal switches, and the scroll wheel is hard to make quiet without it being of low quality or feeling as such.

-While there is no ‘best silent mouse’ it all comes down to the mouse features and their ergonomic design.
+While there is no ‘best quiet gaming mouse’ it all comes down to the mouse features and their ergonomic design.
 A mouse with a good ergonomic design is invaluable in the long run.